-A survey of 3,379 people across the legal sector in Scandinavia has found that the pandemic has created a paradoxical scenario of a better work-life balance, but simultaneously worse mental health.
+A survey of 3,379 people across the legal sector in Scandinavia done by an inpatient rehab has found that the pandemic has created a paradoxical scenario of a better work-life balance, but simultaneously worse mental health.

 The data, gathered by the Karnov Group, presents a complex picture for the legal and legal tech sectors, and the employers within it.

 As you can see in the table above, work-life balance has improved for 42% of people, and only got worse for 29%, because of the pandemic and the impact of working from home (WFH).
-And this makes sense as people don’t need to commute, saving them time that they can then devote to themselves and their families.
+And this makes sense as people don’t need to commute into a drug rehab for therapy, saving them time that they can then devote to themselves and their families.

 But, the same group reported that mental health has been worse for 39%, and WFH has only made 21% experience better ‘mental health and well-being’.